Xia Gong: Biography

-In September 1939, the three autonomous governments merged into the Mongolian United Autonomous Government, Xia Gong was appointed its Vice-Chairman.
+In September 1939, the three autonomous governments merged into the Mengjiang United Autonomous Government, Xia Gong was appointed its vice-chairman.
 The following January, he resigned his post, and became an executive head of the Datong Colliery Co., Ltd.

 According to Xu (2007), p.
 1132, Xia Gong died in 1941.
 But according to the articles of Asahi Shimbun, he had been still alive in 1943.
 After 1944, the whereabouts of Xia Gong remained unknown.